Population: about 10,000

 Sea lion in the Catlins, Southland

 Mature males are darker in colour and easily distinguished from female and juvenile sea lions

 New Zealand sea lions mainly breed in the Auckland and Campbell Islands (North West Bay of Campbell Island).
-79% of the species’ pups are born in three islands of the Auckland Islands (Dundas, Enderby and Figure of Eight).
+Nearly 70% of the species’ pups are born on three of the Auckland Islands (Dundas, Enderby and Figure of Eight).

 Haul-out sites are more widespread and extend to Macquarie Island in the south to Stewart Island and the islands of Foveaux Strait.
 Sea lions also haul-out on the southern parts of the mainland, from the Otago Peninsula to Southland.

 - Females mature as early as three years old, giving birth for the first time at about four years old.

 - It is unknown when males become mature, but they can’t sire their first pup until they are strong enough to hold their own territory, at about eight or nine years old.